 In the case of Suunto 7, I consider that this is not such a determining factor.
 Of course I would like to have that possibility, but my usage profile is different from that which Suunto has guided this model to.

 Is it possible for Suunto to update the app and allow it?
 It is possible, but at the moment they have not said anything about it.

 The latest firmware update for the Suunto 7 includes the possibility of creating new sport profiles, which we can configure directly from the Suunto application.
 So one of the main demands I made on Suunto 7 is covered.

-This configuration can be done in the app, from the settings of the device, where we now find an option called “Customize the sport mode”.
-By clicking on it we can edit the sports that we are not going to use, order them or finally click on the long-awaited button CREATE SPORT MODE.
+This configuration can be done from the device settings, where we now find an option called "Customize sport mode".
+By clicking on it 1TP10We can edit the sports that we are not going to use, sort them or finally, click on the long-awaited button CREATE SPORT MODE.

 You can select the sport you want to set up from the long list of available sports offered by Suunto, and from there you can start customizing your profile any way you prefer.

 It allows us to configure up to three screens, after which the screen with the map is added (if it applies to the sport profile you are setting).